All Episodes

 Jeremy Irons is an actor.

-I think it's starting season three or season four on Sunday.
+It is absolutely, I think it's starting season three or season four on Sunday.

-It's it's it's about Rodrigo Borgia.
+It's about Rodrigo Borgia.

-He was Pope Alexander the 16th or the first or whatever you I don't remember off the top of my head, that's about his papacy.
+I don't remember off the top of my head, but it's about his papacy.

-And the Borgia family by reputation was one of the earliest corrupt power broker families that ended up running the Catholic Church and the papacy.
+And the Borgia family, by reputation, was one of the earliest corrupt power broker families that ended up running the Catholic Church and the papacy.

-But it's a fascinating, well, well acted program.
+But it's a fascinating, well-acted program.

-He played the CEO of a Wall Street firm that was modeled after the Lehman brothers, which was allowed to go out of business rather than be bailed out during the financial crisis in 2008.
+He played the CEO of a Wall Street firm that was modeled after the Lehman Brothers, which was allowed to go out of business rather than be bailed out during the financial crisis in 2008.

-Dershowitz defended Ron Silver played Dershowitz, Reversal of Fortune, I guess the name of the movie.
+Reversal of Fortune, I guess the name of the movie.

 Jeremy Irons is a rock-ribbed libertarian.